Roblox-Thot/captchaCodeMakerV2/README.md

+# Curently looks like it's broken but I am working on other projects right now

 # captchaCodeMakerV2
 Make Roblox's signup funcaptcha code so you can send to discord bots (REMADE)<br>
 If this version is giving you a hard time try [mogolicoo's](https://github.com/mogolicoo/captchaCodeMaker) which is made in node.js<br>